govex/setting-performance-targets-getting-started-guide/Glossary.md

 **Performance Priority:** Category of subject matter on which a government wishes to achieve results.
 Categories may include public safety, public health, education, sustainability and the environment, jobs and the economy, and government operations and management.

-**Performance Target/Goal:** a mark to aim for.
-A desired change in the measure/metric that will advance progress toward a goal statement within a specified timeline.

 **Proxy Measure:** A proxy is an indirect measure of the desired outcome which is itself strongly correlated to that outcome.
 It is commonly used when direct measures of the outcome are unobservable and/or unavailable.
 The most common example of a proxy measure is Gross Domestic Product (GDP), which is used by many organizations and research institutions as a proxy for standard of living or quality of life.
 An organization should use a proxy measure when there is little or no data available about the program being implemented, but the outcome the program is designed to influence has an existing and commonly accepted proxy.

 **Result:** The ultimate desired endgame, which is achieved by strategies and assessed through analysis, and measures/metrics.